 Riding your electric scooter on the streets is surely a fun-filled and adventurous experience.
 Especially when you have got great weather with a bright shining sun out there.

 However, everything isn’t always perfect and your riding conditions can always change.
-Sometimes, you may also get rains, freezing temperatures, roads loaded with water puddles, and even heavy showers.
+Sometimes, you may also get rain, freezing temperatures, roads loaded with water puddles, and even heavy showers.

 If you are wondering, can you ride an electric scooter in the rain, scroll down and find out!